arahman0184/Netflix-Clone/README.md

 # Netflix-Clone

-A clone of Netflix landing page using HTML, CSS and JavaScript.
+This is a clone of Netflix landing page using HTML, CSS and JavaScript.This project was inspired by 'Traversy Media' YouTube channel.